-Standard drugstore antiperspirants top out around 12-14% aluminum chloride.
+Standard drugstore antiperspirants top out around 12-14% aluminium chloride.
 That is fine for normal sweating.
-If you have hyperhidrosis, you need something significantly stronger — clinical-strength formulas with higher aluminum concentrations, better delivery systems, or multi-step approaches that attack the problem from multiple angles.
+If you have hyperhidrosis, you need something significantly stronger — clinical-strength formulas with higher aluminium concentrations, better delivery systems, or multi-step approaches that attack the problem from multiple angles.

-We tested five of the most popular clinical-strength antiperspirant brands to find the best options for different types of excessive sweating.
+We tested five of the most popular clinical-strength antiperspirant brands to find the best over-the-counter (OTC) options for excessive sweating.
+This is our master guide; if you already know your situation, jump straight to the dedicated guide that fits you below.

 Disclosure: This site earns affiliate commissions from qualifying purchases.
 This does not affect our editorial independence or product rankings.